 - College of Law, Postgraduate Diploma in Law

 - University of Edinburgh, Bachelor of Science (Hons)

 - British Virgin Islands, Solicitor, 2012

 - Recognised in the 2018 edition (and previous editions) of the CityWealth Leaders List

 - Recognised in Legal Week’s The Private Client Global Elite 2017

-- Recognised in the 2016 edition of Chambers HNW (Offshore: Trusts)
+- Recognised in the 2017 edition (and previous editions) of Chambers HNW (Offshore: Trusts)